 An originator that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 receives an RSNXE from the responder with the (Re)Association Frame Encryption Support field set to 1, and intends to continue association after authentication shall do the following in the first Authentication frame:

-Include a Nonce element to indicate SNonce.
+Include a Nonce element to containing a random SNonce.

 Include an RSNE to indicate the AKM and the pairwise cipher suite.
 The Version field shall be set to 1.
 The Pairwise Cipher Suite Count field shall be set to 1.
 The AKM Suite Count field shall be set to 1.
 The PMKID count field and the PMKID List field is set corresponding to PMKSA identifiers if exists.
 All other fields shall be as specified in 9.4.2.5 (TIM element) and 12.6.3 (RSNA policy selection in an infrastructure BSS).

-Not include an AKM Suite Selector element.

 Include an RSNXE.

-Include a Diffie-Hellman Parameter element.

-• Select a finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.

-• With the chosen finite cyclic group, generate an ephemeral (random) private key, use the selected group’s scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.

-Otherwise, an originator that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE from the responder with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter element nor an RSNE nor an RSNXE nor a Nonce element in the first Authentication frame for IEEE 802.1X authentication.

-For the purpose of interoperability, an authenticator and a supplicant shall support group 19, an ECC group

-defined over a 256-bit prime order field.

-A responder that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 receives the first Authentication frame with a Nonce element, RSNE, RSNXE, and a Diffie-Hellman Parameter element shall:
+A responder that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 receives the first Authentication frame with an RSNE, and RSNXEshall:

 Verify that the AKM indicated in the RSNE is supported.
 Otherwise, the responder shall reject the first message with status code set to STATUS_INVALID_AKMP.